 To say SharePoint 2013 is resource-hungry might be putting it lightly.
-In his sessions for STP 2013, Michael Noel delved into the powerful infrastructure needed to run the latest in collaboration from Microsoft.
+In his sessions for STP 2013, Michael Noel delved into the power infrastructure needed to run the latest in collaboration with Microsoft.

 One of the reasons you need more power is because the new version of SharePoint does so much more on the back-end.
 For example, there is now an integrated translation service that sends documents up to the cloud through Bing translation services, translates the documents, and then sends them back to your desired destination.
 Staying on your farm, there are new Work and Request Management Services that keep your servers running equally and can even direct incoming traffic to specific servers based on where it’s coming from (iPad, Firefox, etc.).
 SharePoint 2013 needs more power but also provides the leash necessary to keep it all under control.